CNA-Tech/PKS-Ninja/LabGuides/HarborTileInstall-HI3943/readme.md

 To ensure developer and automated workflows can have secure interaction with Harbor, a certificate should be installed on the client machine

-In the following exercise, you  Harbor self-signed certificate on the `cli-vm` host preparing it to interact with Harbor services
+In the following exercise, you install Harbor self-signed certificate on the `cli-vm` host preparing it to interact with Harbor services

 2.1 From the Ops Manager homepage, click on the `VMware Harbor Registry` tile, go to the `Certificate` tab and copy the SSL certificate text from the top textbox